-A pair of articles in influential industry publications came out in the last few weeks that help validate WPS Office as the (SMBs), students, and even home users who need a free office suite—particularly those looking for the best free Microsoft Word alternative.
+A pair of articles in influential industry publications came out in the last few weeks that help validate WPS Office as the top choice for small to mid-sized businesses (SMBs), students, and even home users who need a free office suite—particularly those looking for the best free Microsoft Word alternative.

 Seeking Alpha, a leading platform for investment research with 4 million registered users and 85 million average monthly page views in the past year, ran an article with the headline “WPS Office, Not Google’s G Suite, Is the Bigger Threat to Microsoft Office.”
 In the article, author Motek Moyen notes that “…China-developed WPS Office is rapidly attracting small businesses and home users away from Microsoft Office and Office 365.”